dfm/emcee/docs/tutorials/autocorr.rst

 .. image:: autocorr_files/autocorr_9_0.png

-Now let’s estimate the autocorrelation time using these estimated autocorrelation functions.
+Now let's estimate the autocorrelation time using these estimated autocorrelation functions.
 Goodman & Weare (2010) suggested averaging the ensemble over walkers and computing the autocorrelation function of the mean chain to lower the variance of the estimator and that was what